Gendered associations of pink and blue

-The colors pink and blue are associated with girls and boys respectively, in the United States, the United Kingdom and some other European countries.
+The colors pink and blue are associated with girls and boys respectively in large parts of the Western world.

 Originating as a trend in the mid-19th century and applying primarily to clothing, gendered associations with pink and blue became more widespread from the 1950s onward.
 Since the 1990s, these gendered associations have also increasingly applied to toys as well, especially in the case of pink toys for girls.
+Additionally, a pink ribbon is a symbol of breast cancer awareness, and the two colors are used at gender reveal parties.

-Despite popular belief—including from various academic and popular sources—a reported "pink-blue reversal", wherein the gendered associations of both colors were "flipped" sometime during the 20th century, most likely never occurred, and instead is likely to have been a misunderstanding of earlier reporting.
+Various academic and popular sources have reported either a "pink–blue reversal," wherein the gendered associations of both colors were "flipped" sometime during the 20th century, or at least an inconsistency in the gendered application of colors prior to the mid-twentieth century, with several publications from the late 1800s to the early 1900s asserting pink being preferred for boys and blue for girls.

 History

 According to Jo Paoletti, who spent two decades studying the history of pink and blue gender-coding, there were no particular color associations for girls and boys at the turn of the 20th century.
 There was no agreement among manufacturers about which colors were feminine or masculine, or whether there were any such colors at all.